microsoft/LightGBM/python-package/README.rst

     conda install -c conda-forge lightgbm

-The are precompiled packages that are fast to install.
+These are precompiled packages that are fast to install.
 Use them instead of ``pip install`` if any of the following are true:

 * you prefer to use ``conda`` to manage software environments